Scaling Async Lease Parsing Pipelines with Celery and Redis

 from celery import Celery

-# Production-grade connection pool
+# Production-grade connection pool, sized to worker concurrency

 redis_pool = redis.ConnectionPool(